 The good news is, meditation can help.
-It teaches you to cultivate awareness of your mind and its activity — to observe it all without getting swept away by it.
-In meditating, you come to find that you can watch your thoughts without getting caught up in them.
-And, as a result, you are able to break the cycle of “knee-jerk” reactions that dominate much of life.
+It teaches you to strengthen awareness of your mind and its activity.
+You learn to observe it all — to watch your thoughts and emotions without getting swept away by them.
+And, as a result, you are able to break free of the conditioned behavior and habitual actions and reactions that dominate much of life.

 With consistent practice, you are able to take your life off autopilot.

-Meditating also shows you the true nature of your thoughts and mind-made activity: none of it is permanent.
-Your mind tries to make you believe that it is — it wants you to think that your problems will never go away.
-It wants you to think they are more serious than anyone else’s problems.
-It makes everything seem urgent, critical, and — a lot of times — like a “life or death” situation.
+Meditating also shows you the true nature of your mind-made activity: none of it is permanent.
+Your mind tries to make you believe it is — it wants you to believe your problems will never go away.
+It wants you to believe they are more serious than anyone else’s problems.
+It makes everything seem urgent, critical, and (a lot of times) like a “life or death” situation.

 The scientifically-proven benefits of mindfulness and meditation are compelling, and it’s easy to find a list of them.
 But, it’s hard to explain what meditating does for you because it’s something you have to experience.
 What I will say is this: once you learn to separate what’s real from the stories playing in your head, life improves dramatically.

-There is a big difference between a tiger that is going to eat you in your mind, and an actual tiger that is going to eat you.
-You may laugh at that sentence, but most people go through life without realizing the difference, and they carry around the stress, anxiety, and worry that come as a result.
+Most people go through life without realizing the difference, and they carry around the stress, anxiety, and endless worry that come as a result.

 Or, they develop a lack of self-confidence because that inner voice keeps comparing them to everyone else, and tells them they will never be good enough.

-I meditate every day, and I like to think I’m a bit more skilled than I was in the beginning, 20 years ago.
-Sometimes I’m not, though, and that’s fine — it’s not an exercise you try to “perfect,” it’s a way of being that you consistently are and do.
+I meditate every day, and I like to think I’m a bit more skilled than I was 20 years ago.
+Sometimes I’m not, though — and that’s fine.
+It’s not an exercise you try to “perfect,” it’s a way of being you consistently are and do.